Home » News » Industry News » Stainless Steel Plate Thickness Choose

 • 14 ga steel thickness (1.98mm): A versatile thickness for robust equipment housings, platforms, chutes, tanks, and structural parts.

 • 12 gauge steel thickness (2.78mm): Provides significant strength.
-Used in industrial machinery, heavy-duty fabrication, pressure vessels (thinner walls), trailer floors, and architectural features needing stiffness.
+Used in industrial machinery, heavy-duty fabrication, pressure vessels (thinner walls), trailer floors, and beautiful features needing stiffness.

 • 11 gauge steel thickness / 1 8 steel plate (3.18mm): Excellent balance of strength and formability.
 Common for 1 8 inch steel plate in platforms, ramps, industrial stairs, truck beds, and structural brackets.
 Also used for 14 gauge pipe thickness in some schedules.